AlexanderRichey/styled-react-modal/readme.md

 **Props**

 - [`backgroundComponent`] (Component): A styled component to be used as the default modal background.
+If not provided, library defaults will be used.

 *Example:*